 We advise you and members of your group to carry a number of communication devices between group or family members.
 Cell Phones, Handheld VHF radios, a SPOT and Stat Phones.
 We require you to leave multiple contact #’s with us in the event we have to get in touch with you for a variety of reasons.

-Viewing Resident Orca Whales in the Wild
+Viewing Resident and Transient Orca Whales in the Wild

 Accommodations at Telegraph Cove, BC